bpatra/personal-blog/about.md

 I have been working in the software industry for more than ten years now.
 For more details, I invite you to consult my <a title="LinkedIn profile" href="https://www.linkedin.com/in/benoit-patra/">LinkedIn profile</a>.

 When it comes to programming, I enjoy all aspects of it: from frontend to backend passing by DevOps topics.
 Of course I still have a strong taste for machine learning and datascience.
-Software development is also a matter of people and creating successful teamwork also matters to me a lot.
+Software development is also about people and creating successful teamwork also matters to me a lot.

 Why this blog?
 I see this blog as a good opportunity to share some technical stuff.
 But I maintain this blog mainly because it is a good exercise for me.
 Indeed, this is a very efficient way for a native french speaker living in France to write english content on a regular basis.